riccivr/youtube-video-sorter/README.md

 ## Overview

-YouTube Video Sorter is a Chrome extension designed to help users categorize and filter videos on YouTube pages.
-It's particularly useful for channels with diverse content, allowing users to easily sort videos into custom categories based on keywords.
+YouTube Video Sorter is a Chrome extension designed to help users categorize and filter videos on YouTube channel pages.
+It integrates seamlessly with YouTube's existing UI, adding custom sorting options based on user-defined categories and keywords.

 ## Features

-- Create custom categories with associated keywords
+- Create and manage custom categories with associated keywords directly on YouTube pages
-- Automatically categorize videos on YouTube pages
+- Add custom sorting options to YouTube's existing sort menu
-- Filter videos by category with on-page buttons
+- Filter videos by category directly from the YouTube interface
 - Persistent storage of categories across browser sessions

 ## Installation